utopia-php/database/README.md

 ## Open Issues

-- Lazy index creation, maybe add a queue attribute to populate before creating the index?
 - In queries for arrays, should we create a dedicated index?

 ## Limitations (to be completed per adapter)